joelneely/recursion-by-refactoring/README.md

 Let's start with two of the basic structures, one for data and one for code.

-* Use an array to hold a sequence or collection of values, rather than individual variables or literal.
+* Use an array to hold a sequence or collection of values, to avoid the cost of:
+	* keeping up with individual variable names and their relationships, or
+	* using literal values and having to ensure their consistent use.
 * Use a function to represent a collection of activity, rather than writing it over and over or requiring the reader to wade through the details in-line.

 Both of these are techniques for consciously organizing (and naming) parts of what we're building.
 They are so familiar that I won't belabor their description or benefits here.